+27. GROUP ENTITIES

-2023 % 2022 % 27.
-Group Entities Particulars in relation to controlled entities, all of which are incorporated in Australia and are registered charities with the Australian Charities and Not-for-profits Commission Endeavour Foundation Disability Research Fund Limited 100 100 Endeavour Foundation Disability Research Fund Trust 100 100 Community Solutions Group Limited 100 100 BRACE Education Training & Employment Limited # 100 100
+Particulars in relation to controlled entities, all of which are incorporated in Australia and are registered charities with the 2023 % 2022 % Australian Charities and Not-for-profits Commission Endeavour Foundation Disability Research Fund Limited Endeavour Foundation Disability Research Fund Trust Community Solutions Group Limited BRACE Education Training & Employment Limited # 100 100 100 100 100 100 100 100

-^{} These entities are endorsed as Deductible Gift Recipients (DGR) by the Australian Charities and Not-for-profits Commission.
+- These entities are endorsed as Deductible Gift Recipients (DGR) by the Australian Charities and Not-for-profits Commission. - # An ASIC-approved Deed of Cross Guarantee has been entered into by Endeavour Foundation and this entity (see Note 28).